yokolet/textblog/CreatingTopPage.md

     Previously, `app/javascript/packs/hello_react.jsx` was created and referenced in `app/views/home/index.html.erb`.
-To make the app more realistic, let's change the named to `index.jsx` or delete and create new.
-Also, let's remove some snippets for testing.
+To make the app more realistic, let's change the named to `index.jsx` or delete and create a new.
+Also, let's remove some lines for testing.
     - Reanme or create `app/javascript/packs/index.jsx`
         ```javascript
         import React from 'react'
         import ReactDOM from 'react-dom'
         import ApolloClient from 'apollo-boost'
         import { ApolloProvider } from 'react-apollo'
+        import { BrowserRouter as Router } from 'react-router-dom'
         import App from './components/App'

         const client = new ApolloClient({uri: window.location.origin + "/graphql"});